Hagar-Gomaa/DeComposePractise/README.md

 1.Clone the Repository

-2.get repo web uri clone link
+2.get repo web uri copy link

 3.then open android studio new  new project from version control and paste repo clone uri